smalltalk-ai/vmware-jekyll-kubelets/README-Podlets.md

 ## Episode Front Matter

 Each episode's `.md` file contains [Front Matter](https://jekyllrb.com/docs/front-matter/) for configuration in YAML format.
 This content appears between the `---` on each episode file.
+Note that any colons (`:`) in the Front Matter will need to be escaped by wrapping in single quotes, or replaced with another character.

 * `episode_id` - the ID for the episode.
 Utilized to reference specific episodes from other pages or episodes, and to launch the inline iframe player.
 * `episode_number` - the number that appears on the front-end to users above the title (eg, `Episode 1`)